 This is a one week itinerary to see the highlights of Bali.
 Picking locations can be difficult since there are tons of scenic and trendy places not just on the island, but on neighbouring islands like Lembongan, Nusa Penida, Komodo, Lombok and the Gili islands.
 We have travelled to Bali and its neighbouring islands three times and still haven't seen most of it!

-The 1 week Bali itinerary will first take you to Bali's southern Bukit Peninsula where you'll find idyllic beaches and surfer vibes.
+Our 7 day Bali itinerary will first take you to Bali's southern Bukit Peninsula where you'll find idyllic beaches and surfer vibes.
 Your next stop will be in the rainforest, where you'll discover the cultural and natural wellness side of Bali.

 It can be tempting to squeeze in as many places as you can, but we highly recommend focussing on these two areas, as they represent a diverse cross section of Balinese culture and nature.
 You will be able to fully relax and soak in each area, rather than spending most of your time on transport.